Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 A green island in the Indian Ocean

-Sri Lanka is only half the size Denmark, and therefore nicely manageable as a destination.
+Sri Lanka is only half the size Denmark and is therefore nicely manageable as a destination.

-The island has a common past with the huge country to the north, India .
-Yet it has its very own character.
-The island is characterized by the fact that it is located in the Indian Ocean, and has a different religion as well as an ancient cultural history.
+The island has a common past with the huge country to the north, India.
+Yet Sri Lanka has a character all its own.
+The island is characterized by the fact that it lies in it Indian Ocean and has a different religion as well as an ancient cultural history.

 For it is as if Sri Lanka has threads to the entire Indian Ocean.
 Their Sinhalese language is closely related to the Maldivian just south of.
 But in the primarily Buddhist and religion-tolerant Sri Lanka, I saw several times young couples go hand in hand while Maldives practices sharia Islam.
 So there are also clearly some differences.